 However, during my efforts to improve my sense of satisfaction with my body, I learnt that a positive body image required me to understand that my self-worth and confidence came from within.
 I realized I need not be determined by my body type or appearance.

 In contrast, negative body image refers to one’s dissatisfaction with their body and form.
-Those suffering from negative body image also tend to experience ‘body dissatisfaction’, or the disparity between an individual’s perceived current body size and their perceived ideal body size.
+Those living with negative body image also tend to experience ‘body dissatisfaction’, or the disparity between an individual’s perceived current body size and their perceived ideal body size.

-Perceived or ‘self-rated’ health is a crucial predictor of one’s physical health and mental well-being.
+Perceived or ‘self-rated’ health is a crucial predictor of both one’s physical and mental health.
 Indeed, an analysis of Norwegian data from a WHO survey by Eivind Meland et al revealed that that body dissatisfaction is a predominant indicator of perceived negative health.
 The unrealistic ‘standards’ for one’s weight and appearance that are prevalent today may contribute towards negative perceptions of body image, especially among adolescents.

 If you’re struggling with body positivity, then changing how you perceive your body will not happen overnight.
 However, by following some or all of the following steps you can learn to appreciate and love the body you were born with, and begin to develop a healthier body image.